Congress of Aix-la-Chapelle (1818): Diverse discussions

 The Russian tsar proposed the formation of an entirely new alliance, to include all of the signatories from the Vienna treaties, to guarantee the sovereignty, territorial integrity, and preservation of the ruling governments of all members of this new coalition.
 The tsar further proposed an international army, with the Russian army as its nucleus, to provide the wherewithal to intervene in any country that needed it.
 Castlereagh, speaking for Britain saw this as a highly undesirable commitment to reactionary policies.
 He recoiled at the idea of Russian armies marching across Europe to put down popular uprisings.
 Furthermore, to admit all the smaller countries, would create intrigue and confusion.
 Britain refused to participate, so the idea was abandoned.

 The delegates discussed several topics left unsettled in the hurried winding up of the Congress of Vienna, or which had arisen since.
-The most important were the methods to be adopted for the suppression of the international slave-trade and the Barbary pirates.
+The most important were the methods to be adopted for the suppression of the Atlantic slave trade and the Barbary pirates.
 In neither case was any decision arrived at, owing mainly to the refusal of the other powers to agree with the British proposal for a reciprocal right of search on the high seas and to the objection of Britain to international action which would have involved the presence of a Russian squadron in the Mediterranean.

 In matters of less importance the Congress was more unanimous.

-Thus on the urgent appeal of the king of Denmark, Charles XIV of Sweden received a peremptory summons to carry out the terms of the Treaty of Kiel; The petition of the Prince-elector of Hesse to be recognized as king was unanimously rejected; and measures were taken to redress the grievances of the German mediatized princes.
+Thus on the urgent appeal of King Frederick VI of Denmark, Charles XIV of Sweden received a peremptory summons to carry out the terms of the Treaty of Kiel; The petition of the Prince-elector of Hesse to be recognized as king was unanimously rejected; and measures were taken to redress the grievances of the German mediatized princes.

-The important outstanding questions in Germany, e.g. the Baden succession, were after consideration reserved for a further conference to be called at Frankfurt am Main, which occurred on July 10, 1819.
+The important outstanding questions in Germany, e.g. the Baden succession, were after consideration reserved for a further conference to be called at Frankfurt am Main, which occurred on 10 July 1819.

 In addition to these a great variety of questions were considered, from the treatment of Napoleon in exile at Saint Helena to the grievances of the people of Monaco against their prince and the position of the Jews in Austria and Prussia.
 An attempt made to introduce the subject of the Spanish colonies was defeated by the opposition of Britain.